amintorbat/2020news/web/docs/frontend-en.md

 - Add another ACS module for historical archives or specific competitions and feed it into `/news` pagination.
 - Introduce a shared KV/Redis cache to persist ACS responses across regions, reducing cold-start latency.
 - Generate SEO metadata (OpenGraph & JSON-LD) from `articleDetail` so that share previews reflect the live ACS content.

+### Running Locally
+1. `npm install` – installs Next.js + ACS scraping dependencies.
+No global binaries are required.
+2. `npm run lint` – runs `next lint` with the production rule-set and must be clean before merging.
+3. `npm run build` – validates the App Router tree and executes the ACS fallbacks.
+This must succeed locally because CI reproduces the same steps.
+4. `npm run dev` – launches the dev server on port 3000 for manual QA.

+### Known Limitations (WIP)
+- Remote ACS endpoints (`2020news.ir`) are blocked during local builds; scrapers rely on curated fallback JSON.
+- The live ticker and schedule components use mocked data until ACS exposes a reliable endpoint for real-time fixtures.
+- No CMS is wired in; updating navigation copy or hero ordering still requires editing `data/` or `lib/data.ts`.
+- Redis / KV cache is not yet connected, so each production request recomputes ACS payloads.